google/comprehensive-rust/src/chromium/setup.md

 if you aren't already at that point.
 Be warned - setting up to build Chromium takes time.

+It's also recommended that you have Visual Studio code installed.

 # About the exercises

 This part of the course has a series of exercises which build on each other.